 This Grilled Honey Lime Chicken Salad is going to be your new favorite way to get in your protein and greens!
-The chicken is juicy and flavorful, and the salad loaded with all the toppings to make one killer salad.
-Gluten-free and paleo-friendly.
+The chicken is juicy and flavorful (thanks to the honey lime dressing marinade!), and the salad is loaded with all the right toppings (hello, avocado!) for texture and flavor.
+Gluten-free and paleo-friendly, too!

 It’s been a hot minute since I’ve posted a salad recipe and this one is G O O D.

 I really make a point to have a salad at least 4-6 times a week.
 Why?
 Because they make you feel good!
-I would say I salad everyday, but sometimes but that isn’t always realistic.
-Of course there are other ways to get your greens in, but if you’re looking to up your nutrient intake a loaded salad is the way to go.
+I would say I eat a salad every day (like this Grilled Blackberry Balsamic Chicken Salad), but sometimes that isn’t always realistic.
+Of course, there are other ways to get your greens in, but if you’re looking to up your nutrient intake, a loaded salad is the way to go.

 Grilled Honey Lime Chicken Salad

-The salad can be a mix of your favorite toppings but like I mentioned previously you want loads of texture.
-So I went for
+The salad can be a mix of your favorite toppings but as I mentioned previously, you want loads of texture.
+So I went for:

 But really you can go for different veggies, seeds, nuts, cheese (or no cheese) – whatever floats your boat!